In-person Pilgrimage

 Images from Amache Pilgrimage

 Pilgrimages to former WWII concentration camps for those of Japanese descent were started in the late 1960s.
 It took nearly a quarter century for former prisoners and their descendants to question why they had been imprisoned and begin searching for answers.
-The first formal pilgrimage to Amache was one of the official events commemorating the state of Colorado’s centennial from 1975-76.
+The first formal pilgrimage to Amache was one of the official events commemorating the state of Colorado’s centennial from 1975-76, which coincided with the United States bicentennial celebration.
 After pilgrims arrived at Amache, they cleaned the cemetery site.
 Learn more on the Pilgrimage History page.
 Since then, the annual Pilgrimage has taken place on the weekend before Memorial Day weekend for the past 50 years.
 While it was originally limited to only Saturday, in recent years it has grown to a longer event.

-This year, the Full Amache Pilgrimage will take place in the Amache area from the evening of Friday May 16 to midday Sunday May 18, with additional events hosted by Amache Alliance, the University of Denver Amache Project, National Parks Conservation Association, Colorado Preservation Inc., and the Sand Creek Massacre Foundation.
-There will also be events earlier in the week in Denver at the Denver Art Museum and History Colorado Center.
-PLEASE NOTE: you will need your own transportation to attend these events.
+2026 is another milestone year, marking the 250th anniversary of the United States, and 150th anniversary of Colorado statehood.
+This year, the Full Amache Pilgrimage will take place from the afternoon of Friday May 15 to midday Sunday May 17, with events hosted by Amache Alliance, the University of Denver Amache Project, National Parks Conservation Association, Colorado Preservation Inc., and the Sand Creek Massacre Foundation.
+PLEASE NOTE: you will need your own transportation and lodging to attend the full weekend events.

-The Saturday One-day Bus from Denver will also run as usual on Saturday May 17.
+The Saturday One-day Bus from Denver will run as usual on Saturday May 16.
 Nikkeijin Kai of Colorado and Amache Preservation Society will coordinate the core Pilgrimage memorial services at the cemetery and potluck lunch much as they have been held for 50 years for pilgrims coming on the bus from Denver.
-PLEASE NOTE: those taking the bus will only have time to participate in the core events on Saturday.
+PLEASE NOTE: those taking the bus will only have time to participate in the CORE EVENTS on Saturday.

 Full Amache Pilgrimage – Personal Transportation Required